-oBravo is a boutique headphone company, so fair their main focus were high end IEMs using their patented AMT driver technology.
-The Cupid is their entrance into a more budget range with a hybrid dynamic driver and planar twitter IEM.
+oBravo is a boutique headphone company, so far their main focus were high end IEMs using their patented AMT driver technology.
+The Cupid is their entrance into a more budget range with a hybrid dynamic driver and planar tweeter IEM.

 In the box